rdalkire/computercraft-programs/computercraftFarm/src/farmHowTo.md

-Put wheat seeds, carrots and/or potatoes in the turtle's first few inventory slots, some fuel in its 9th slot, then launch with:
+Put wheat seeds, carrots and/or potatoes in the turtle's first few inventory slots, some fuel in its 9th slot, launch with:

-		farm.lua <field-width>
+        frm length [rows]

 For example for a 10 x 10 field, type:

+        frm 10

+If you want to use a rectangular field without blocking, also specify rows:

-		farm.lua 10
+        frm 10 12

+Or you can use 0 as the sole parameter if you block the robot at the corners.
+Note: Make the blocks two-high, since the robot now works from there.

+        frm 0

-You can use 0 for field-width, and the program will estimate the width of the largest square field that it can harvest and re-plant, given the amount of fuel.
+If it isn't blocked, the program will estimate the width of the largest square field that it can harvest and re-plant, given the amount of fuel.

-Another way to use the 0 param is if you block the robot at the corners.
-Note to make the blocks two-high, since the robot now works from there.
+This may not be appropriate for worlds where fuel is not needed/unlimited.

 If you only use one crop and only the first slot, the robot will leave a gap